Privacy Policy

 any other person or organisation where you have consented or where disclosure is required or authorised by law.

-11. Overseas disclosure
+14. Overseas disclosure

+Some of our other service providers, technology platforms or professional contacts may store, process or access information from outside Australia, including in countries such as the United States.
 The countries in which information may be stored, processed or accessed can change depending on the systems and providers used.

-Where practical, we take reasonable steps to use reputable service providers and protect personal information from unauthorised access, misuse, interference, loss, modification or disclosure.
+Where practical, we take reasonable steps to use reputable service providers and to protect personal information from unauthorised access, misuse, interference, loss, modification or disclosure.

 If your matter involves overseas parties, overseas authorities, overseas lawyers, overseas courts, embassies, consulates, migration authorities or foreign document recipients, we may need to disclose personal information overseas to progress your matter.

-12. Use of technology and artificial intelligence
+15. Use of technology and artificial intelligence

 We may use technology tools to assist with legal research, document management, drafting support, administration, transcription, data extraction, workflow management, cybersecurity, file management or client communication.